-Figure 6 looks at park visitors and budgets following NP designation and finds that the increases described in the paper are sustained in the longer run as well.
+Figure 7 looks at park visitors and budgets following NP designation and finds that the increases described in the paper are sustained in the longer run as well.
 By year 10, visitors increase by around 30% and budgets by close to 40% compared to their pre-redesignation levels.
 The visitor results in particular indicate that the impact of NP designation on tourism is more than just a temporary "novelty" effect.

-Figure 7 shows the results for our main economic variables, employment and income.
-Each figure shows both the unweighted estimates and the estimates weighting each park by the number of counties to provide a specification check (Solon et al., 2015).
-As can be seen, both estimates indicate sustained positive, statistically significant effects on employment and income for about 10 years after NP designation.

-Starting around year 5 the weighted and unweighted estimates begin to diverge.
-While the weighted results indicate gains above 5% for employment and above 10% for income throughout this period, the unweighted results show a declining pattern, particularly for employment.
-Although the 95% confidence intervals cannot rule out that the effects are constant, the point estimates in the unweighted regressions decline to close to 0.
-Based on both the large standard errors and the difference between the weighted and unweighted results, our conservative interpretation is that compared to its robust effects in the short run, the long-run impact of NP designation, particularly after a decade, is more uncertain.
-This also justifies our focus on a narrower event window in the main analysis above.
+Figure 8 shows the results for our main economic variables, employment and income.
+Each figure shows both the baseline (unweighted) estimates and the estimates weighting each park by the number of counties to provide a specification check (Solon et al., 2015).
+As can be seen, the estimates indicate sustained positive, statistically significant effects on both employment and income for about 10 years after NP designation.
+However, the weighted and unweighted estimated diverge.
+While the weighted results indicate sustained positive effects, the unweighted results show a declining pattern.
+For employment, the unweighted effects become close to 0, while for income the point estimates remain sizeable (around +5%) but become statistically insignificant.
+Based on both the large standard errors and the difference between the weighted and unweighted results, the conservative interpretation is that compared to its robust effects in the short run, the long-run impact of NP designation, particularly after a decade, is more uncertain.

-Figure 8 shows the corresponding estimates for the impact of new parks on employment and income.19 Here too the standard errors of the estimates grow over time, but the weighted and unweighted estimates now remain close to each other.
-Both sets of estimates show a positive long-run effect on income, while the effects on employment appear to dissipate after about a decade.
+Figure 9 shows the corresponding estimates for the impact of park opening.22 Here too, the standard errors of the estimates grow over time, but the weighted and unweighted estimates now remain close to each other.
+Both sets of estimates show a positive long-run effect on income, while the effects on employment clearly dissipate.